Apros7/python-units/README.md

 ```
 - .value: returns the value of the object (float)
 - .unit.get(): returns the unit (string)
+- .to(str): input string with desired unit: "km/h", "tons", "hours".
+Returns string with value and unit

 ## Custom functions:
 We supply certain relevant functions: